duncanlew/udacity-frontend-neighborhood-map/README.md

 ## Running locally
 In order to run this application locally on your system, you will first need an [API key](https://developers.google.com/maps/documentation/javascript/get-api-key) for the Google Maps Javascript API.
-The reason for creating your own API key is because the API key in the repository is only whitelisted for certain domain names.
+The reason for creating your own API key is because the API key in the repository is only whitelisted for certain domains.

 ### Step 1: Clone the repository
 Clone the respository by running the following command: